dhowe/GML/README.md

 Generative Movement Language is a context-free grammar generator.

- It uses a lexicon of movement language, based loosely on Ann Hutchinson Guest's descriptions in the book 'Labanotation'.
+ In addition to Token lists defined in the grammar file, GML uses an additional l exicon of movement language definitions, based loosely on Ann Hutchinson Guest's descriptions from her book 'Labanotation'.

  The program loads in  wordLists and builds the definitions of its  grammar
  dynamically, importing all .txt files it finds in the /data/wordLists directory